pancacake/Pose-Evaluation-System/README.md

 ## 🌟 Overview

 Pose-Estimation System provides an end-to-end workflow for ingesting videos, analyzing movements, visualizing per-limb metrics, and generating tailored improvement suggestions with the help of a local LLM.
-It is engineered with PyQt5 and [https://github.com/zhiyiYo/PyQt-Fluent-Widgets](QFluentWidgets) to achieve a clean, responsive, and consistent desktop UX.
+It is engineered with PyQt5 and QFluentWidgets to achieve a clean, responsive, and consistent desktop UX.

 ## ✨ Key Features